Parmesan Popovers with Chives

 This post may contain affiliate links.
 Please read my disclosure policy.

-Warm savory popovers seasoned with cheese, black pepper and fresh chives — they’re fun to make and so delicious.
+My savory popovers are seasoned with cheese, freshly ground black pepper and fresh chives — they’re fun to make and so delicious served warm and puffy.

-My recipe was a community winner on Food52 a few years back, and I’m happy to share the original with you!
+My recipe turned out to be a community winner on Food52, and I’m happy to share the original with you!

-- Make a batch to serve at a dinner party, rather than the usual rolls or bread.
+- Make a batch to serve with dinner, rather than the usual rolls or bread.

 - Chives have a very mild onion flavor (and they happened to be in full bloom in my garden when I created this recipe), but any fresh aromatic herb would be great to use in this recipe.
 Think thyme, tarragon or basil.